What Auto Insurance Is Best for Infrequent Drivers?

 Consider Usage-Based Insurance

 If you are an infrequent driver, then consider usage-based insurance.
-Some insurers offer usage-based insurance (UBI), which means you only pay for the car insurance you use.
+Some insurers offer usage-based insurance (UBI), which can reward low mileage and safe driving habits.

-Today, insurers refer to usage-based insurance as a number of different names.
-Some insurers call it telematics insurance because they use a driver tracking program (typically an app) to track your driving habits.
+Today, insurers refer to usage-based insurance by a number of names.
+Some insurers call it telematics insurance because an app or device tracks driving habits.
+Others call it pay-as-you-go or usage-based insurance.
+(Some older marketing terms like “weekend insurance” aren’t commonly used by major insurers today.)

-Each company has its own unique driver tracking system.
-Here’s an example of each company’s usage-based insurance program:
+Each company has its own system.
+Here’s an example of each company’s usage-based insurance program (availability and names can vary by state, and some programs may be legacy or rebranded):

-Contact your insurer to ask about telematics programs, custom insurance plans, usage-based insurance, or low-mileage car insurance options.
+Contact your insurer to ask about telematics programs, custom insurance plans, usage-based insurance, or low-mileage options.
+If you want a neutral explainer of how telematics/UBI works, the NAIC has a helpful overview here: Understanding usage-based insurance (NAIC).

 Who Should Consider Usage-Based Insurance?